-The boreholes were advanced on the tableland, in a relatively close proximity of the slope crest, to determine the subsurface soil and ground water conditions comprising the subject slope.
+Two boreholes were advanced on the tableland, in a relatively close proximity of the slope crest, to determine the subsurface soil and ground water conditions comprising the subject slope.
 The borehole data indicates that the subject slope consists of a relatively thin layer (about 0.8 to 1.2 m) of weathered/disturbed soil underlain by native soil deposits which was further underlain by inferred shale bedrock (Queenston Formation).

-A detailed engineering analysis of slope stability was carried out for the selected slope cross-sections (Section E-E' and Section G-G') utilizing computer software Slide (version 7.036, developed by Rocscience) and several standard methods of limit equilibrium analysis (Bishop's, Janbu, and Spencer).
+A detailed engineering analysis of slope stability was carried out for the selected critical slope crosssections (Section E-E' and Section G-G') utilizing computer software Slide (version 7.036, developed by Rocscience) and several standard methods of limit equilibrium analysis (Bishop's, Janbu, and Spencer).
+These cross sections were selected based on the slope height and inclinations as the worst-case scenarios or "critical sections".
 These methods of analysis allow the calculation of Factors of Safety for hypothetical or assumed failure surfaces through the slope.
 The analysis method is used to assess potential for movements of large masses of soil (typically more than 2 m slip circle thickness) over a specific failure surface which is often curved or circular.
 The analysis involves dividing the sliding mass into many thin slices and calculating the forces on each slice.
 The normal and shear forces acting on the sides and base of each slice are calculated.
 It is an iterative process that converges on a solution.